What are the latest UK travel rules for vaccinated travellers?

 Do vaccinated travellers need a Passenger Locator Form?

-If you are arriving into the UK before 4am on Friday 18 March, you will still need to fill in the UK’s passenger locator form within the 48 hours before arriving.
-You need to provide your flight number, airline, destination airport and home address.

-If you are getting in after 4am on 18 March, you do not have to fill in the form - it will be abolished from this time.
+No. As of 4am on18 March, 2022, you no longer have to fill in a passenger locator form - it will be abolished from this time.

 This applies to all travellers, regardless of vaccination status.